Tyrion58/SZD_image_generate/README.md

 "[Predicting Structure Zone Diagrams for Thin Film Synthesis by Generative Machine Learning](https://www.researchgate.net/publication/340232305_Predicting_structure_zone_diagrams_for_thin_film_synthesis_by_generative_machine_learning)." using a new model architecture.
 ![cover](./cover.png)

+## Note:
+This is not the official code implementation of this work.
+This repository uses the new model acGAN to achieve the generation of SZD images.
+This work is just a course project for the undergraduate electromagnetics course of the University of Science and Technology of China(USTC).
+This is my [course report](./Electromagnetism_course_paper_tunyu.pdf).
+I probably won't maintain and update this project anymore.
+If anyone is interested, please contact me in issues.

 ## 1. Installation and Setup
 Clone this repository to your local machine using the following command: